yebigithub/BLUPF90_usage/README.md

 https://masuday.github.io/blupf90_tutorial/mrode_c09ex092_random_regression.html

 ### Main steps
 - Calculate legender polynomial matrix (Phi).
-There is one ref from Morota's website: http://morotalab.org/Mrode2005/rr/rr.html
+There is one ref from Dr.Morota's website: http://morotalab.org/Mrode2005/rr/rr.html
 - Column bind your phenotype data and legender polynomial matrix (Phi) together as input data file.
 - renum: Since the tutorial rawdata and rawpedigree data are just numbers, so there is no step of renum.
 In real dataset, you may need renumber firstly.
 - Variance components: To use ```OPTION METHOD VCE``` firstly to get residual variances, and random effects variances.